Eyjafja/packs_slon2023/README.md

-# Encloses the specified polygon, written in C++ using sfml.
+# Program that incloses the specified polygon, written in C++ using sfml on Slon summer school.
 ## How to install:

 1. install a g++, make, git and sfml